 Our aim is to create a corporate culture enabling participation by diverse human resources, where employees can design their own lives, with childcare leave as one such starting point.
-The childcare approach advocated by the Glico Group aims to foster family communication and infant care through a cooperative effort by both mothers and fathers.
+The childcare approach advocated by the Glico Group aims to foster family communication and infant care through a cooperative effort by both mothers and fathers together with the people around them.